libdriver/ads1115/CONTRIBUTING.md

 ------

-Rule 11.3 A cast shall not be performed between a pointer to object type and a pointer to a diff erent object type
+Rule 11.3 A cast shall not be performed between a pointer to object type and a pointer to a different object type

 Category Required